Call Today! 888-234-8376

-Own occupation definition
+Own occupation disability policy

 All benefit payments will be dependent on you meeting the definition of total disability in your policy.
 Ideally, you want an OWN OCCUPATION definition of total disability.
 The own occupation definition for total disability requires that you are unable to perform the substantial and material duties of your regular occupation.
 Why does this definition matter?
 Because a true own occupation policy still considers you totally disabled if you are gainfully employed in another occupation so long as, solely due to injury or sickness, you are not able to work in your occupation.

-Any occupation definition
+Any occupation disability policy

 - Guaranteed Renewable